 We are a project developer of high-quality, large-scale nature restoration projects accredited by leading verification standards.

-🇧🇩 Khulna Division (2 districts): Kushtia and Chuadanga Rangpur Division (4 districts): Rangpur, Lalmonirhat, Kurigram, and Gaibandha.
+Location: 🇧🇩 Khulna Division (2 districts): Kushtia and Chuadanga Rangpur Division (4 districts): Rangpur, Lalmonirhat, Kurigram, and Gaibandha.
 Rajshahi Division (6 districts): Natore, Naogaon, Joypurhat, Pabna, Bogura, and Sirajganj

 The project focuses on improving the livelihood of smallholder livestock farmers by enabling them to participate in the carbon credit market.
 Through carbon credit monetization, farmers will have an additional revenue stream, promoting economic sustainability.
 The estimated tentative total revenue from carbon credits is subject to market fluctuations but represents a significant opportunity for rural communities.
 The livestock sector in Bangladesh significantly contributes to greenhouse gas (GHG) emissions, primarily through methane emissions from ruminants.
 This project aims to reduce methane emissions by implementing community-based and household biogas plants, ensuring efficient waste management, and converting emissions into valuable carbon credits.
 This aligns with Bangladesh’s Nationally Determined Contributions (NDCs) under the Paris Agreement, where the country targets a 27.56 Mt CO₂e (6.73%) unconditional reduction and a 61.9 Mt CO₂e (15.12%) conditional reduction below the business-as-usual (BAU) scenario by 2030.
 The project will utilize IoT-based livestock monitoring systems, to track and measure methane emissions effectively.
 This innovative approach ensures accurate data collection for carbon credit validation and enhances farm productivity by improving cattle health and feed efficiency.